-27. Aggregation methods should ensure that information within an EO is not lost so that progress towards GES, and additional information on the effectiveness of measures can follow.
+27. Aggregation methods should ensure that information within an EO is not lost so that progress towards GES, and additional information on the effectiveness of measures are in place.
 There are several aggregation methods proposed in the literature.
 Usually these combine a methodology for the aggregation of the information from the parameter level to higher levels of CIs and EOs and a decision rule for the assignment of GES on the appropriate spatial scale.
 For aggregating CIs within the same EO it is important that all CIs have the same level of maturity and that sufficient monitoring data are available.
 The methods should allow for transparency of the various steps of aggregation-integration.
 This means that details on the assessment results which are relevant for management purposes can be unfolded.

 28. Several assessment methods have been developed for contaminants.
-In particular the CHASE+ and the NEAT aggregation-integration methodologies have been applied for EO9- CI17 UNEP/MED WG.533/53 and can be considered relevant also for EO10 and its CI22 and CI23.
+In particular, the adapted CHASE+ and the NEAT aggregation-integration methodologies have been applied for EO9- CI17 UNEP/MED WG.533/53 and can be considered relevant also for EO10 and its CI22 and CI23.
 In both cases the aggregation per contaminant's data is based on averaging station data for all sampling dates.
 Then this value is compared against the threshold, i.e., a score ratio of concentration value to the TV is calculated.
-For GES status scores are ≤ 1 and for non-GES >1.
+For GES, status scores are ≤ 1 and for non-GES >1.
 Aggregation of all CIs data on the EO level for each station is further conducted by averaging the individual score ratios.
 The score result, whether it falls above or below 1 determines the status of a specific station regarding the EO in question.

 29. For the assessment of an area (from monitoring stations to spatial assessment) the CHASE+ methodology considers the rule of a predefined percentage of stations (i.e., 75%) that should be in GES i.e., with score ratio of ≤ 1 .
-The NEAT methodology on the other hand, requires information on spatial assessment units and integrates the score ratios of individual stations following a methodology of weighting averages; the weights based on the spatial assessment surface area.
+The NEAT methodology on the other hand, requires information on spatial assessment units and integrates the score ratios of individual stations following a methodology of weighting averages; the weights are based on the spatial assessment surface area and its position within a hierarchical nesting scheme (i.e., from finest assessment units to the sub-division and subregion levels).
 Furthermore, both methodologies consider two status classes under GES (high, good) and three status classes under the non-GES (moderate, poor, bad) depending on distance of the score ratio from 1.